 At the "Humans in Charge - Steering the AI Age Responsibly" conference, George Tilesch, international expert and PHI Institute for Augmented Intelligence's founding president, emphasized on the convergence of technology, regulation and social inclusion in anticipation of AI Act's implementation.
 He expressed the vital need for proactive planning and hoped the conference’s insightful discussions would help Hungary prepare for its upcoming EU presidency.

-Maria Luciana Axente, a renowned AI ethics expert and advocate for children's rights, spoke at the "Humans in Charge" conference, focusing on child protection in the digital age.
+Maria Luciana Axente, a renowned AI ethics expert and advocate for children's rights, focused on child protection in the digital age.
 She explored the opportunities AI offers in education and health but warned of its darker side, including reducing human interaction crucial for childhood development.
-Axente highlighted notable efforts, such as UNICEF's "AI for Children" initiative, designed to answer emerging ethical questions around AI and children's safety.

-Prof. Dr. Olívia J. Erdélyi addressed the issue of AI regulation at the "Humans in Charge" conference, noting its current inconsistencies and suggesting the adoption of a risk-based approach like the EU's in the formulation of AI governance.
-She emphasized the importance of using consistent, scientific terminologies and developing regulations that technical staffs can accurately implement.
-Erdélyi also suggested AI governance could either be handled by a dedicated regulatory authority or multiple specialized agencies, provided there is coordination and expertise in AI and machine learning.
+Olivia addressed the issue of AI regulation, noting its current inconsistencies and suggesting the adoption of a risk-based approach of AI governance.
+She also suggested AI governance could either be handled by a dedicated regulatory authority or multiple specialized agencies, provided there is coordination and expertise in AI and machine learning.

 Panel discussions